The History of the Collegiate Academy

 The Academy awards the best overall poster presentation.
 Recipients of this award receive a certificate and free annual membership to OAS.
 Sample judging forms for the undergraduate poster presentations can be found on the Archives page.

-Dr. Adam Ryburn (Oklahoma City University) serves as OAS Collegiate Academy Director, and oversees the student poster judging.
+Dr. Jerry Bowen (Rogers State University) serves as OAS Collegiate Academy Director, and oversees the student poster judging.